 As you can see, the tests make it impossible for someone to be claimed as a dependent on two returns.
 Either you provided their support or someone else did.

 If you and your significant other are living together and considering this route, there are also other ways you can save a lot of money by integrating your finances, without getting married.
 For example, you could combine auto insurance policies for a multi-car discount.
 It might not be as romantic as getting married, but it could result in big savings over the course of a year!

 Don’t worry about knowing these tax laws.
 TurboTax will ask you simple questions and then provide you with the tax deductions and credits you’re eligible for based on your answers.
-If you still have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent with an average of 15 years-experience to get your tax questions answered from the comfort of your couch.
+If you still have questions, you can connect live via one-way video to a TurboTax Live tax expert with an average of 12 years of experience to get your tax questions answered from the comfort of your couch.
 You can even connect virtually with a dedicated tax expert who will prepare and file your tax return in entirety with TurboTax Live Full Service.
-TurboTax Live tax experts are available in English and Spanish, year round, and can even review, sign, and file your tax return for added confidence.
+TurboTax Live tax experts are available in Spanish and English, year-round and can even review, sign, and file your tax return.